Religion in Nazi Germany: Nazi attitudes towards Christianity

-Alfred Rosenberg, an "outspoken pagan", held among offices the title of "the Fuehrer's Delegate for the Entire Intellectual and Philosophical Education and Instruction for the National Socialist Party".
-In his Myth of the Twentieth Century (1930), Rosenberg wrote that the main enemies of the Germans were the "Russian Tartars" and "Semites" – with "Semites" including Christians, especially the Catholic Church: Joseph Goebbels, the Nazi Minister for Propaganda, was among the most aggressive anti-Church Nazi radicals.
+Rosenberg held among offices the title of "the Fuehrer's Delegate for the Entire Intellectual and Philosophical Education and Instruction for the National Socialist Party".
+In his Myth of the Twentieth Century (1930), Rosenberg wrote that the main enemies of the Germans were the "Russian Tartars" and "Semites" – with "Semites" including Christians, especially the Catholic Church: Goebbels was among the most aggressive anti-Church Nazi radicals.
 Goebbels led the Nazi persecution of the German clergy and, as the war progressed, on the "Church Question", he wrote "after the war it has to be generally solved...
 There is, namely, an insoluble opposition between the Christian and a heroic-German world view".
 Martin Bormann became Hitler's private secretary and de facto "deputy" führer from 1941.
 He was a leading advocate of the Kirchenkampf, a project which Hitler for the most part wished to keep until after the war.
 Bormann was a rigid guardian of Nazi orthodoxy and saw Christianity and Nazism as "incompatible".
 He said publicly in 1941 that "National Socialism and Christianity are irreconcilable".
-In a confidential message to the Gauleiter on 9 June 1941, Martin Bormann, had declared that "National Socialism and Christianity are irreconcilable."
+In a confidential message to the Gauleiter on 9 June 1941, Bormann had declared that "National Socialism and Christianity are irreconcilable."
 He also declared that the Churches' influence in the leadership of the people "must absolutely and finally be broken."
 Bormann believed Nazism was based on a "scientific" world-view, and was completely incompatible with Christianity.
 Bormann stated:

 When we National Socialists speak of belief in God, we do not mean, like the naive Christians and their spiritual exploiters, a man-like being sitting around somewhere in the universe.
 The force governed by natural law by which all these countless planets move in the universe, we call omnipotence or God.
 The assertion that this universal force can trouble itself about the destiny of each individual being, every smallest earthly bacillus, can be influenced by so-called prayers or other surprising things, depends upon a requisite dose of naivety or else upon shameless professional self-interest.